 Even the concept of multi level problems solving can be comforting; not only does it provide a scope to clearly define a range of practical approaches, it also makes it easier to train and engage your team, so they can solve problems that are relevant to them and at their level of concern.

-- discussing top 3 issues from previous shift at SOS meeting
+- discussing top 3 issues from a previous shift at SOS meeting

 - small team 5 why’s to dig a little deeper into an issue